Shipwreck (G.I. Joe): Sunbow

 Shipwreck also appeared in G.I.
 Joe animated series from Sunbow and Marvel voiced by Neil Ross while Polly's vocal effects are provided by Ross or by Frank Welker, depending on the episode.
-The show's voice director Wally Burr wanted Neil to make Shipwreck sound like a cross between Jack Nicholson (like the actor's character in The Last Detail) and Popeye the Sailor man.
 He is one of the more fleshed out characters in the series.

 He first appeared in the 1984 miniseries, "The Revenge of Cobra", as offering Flint and Mutt a way back to Joe headquarters on his land sail.
 The Joe Team offered Shipwreck a spot on the membership roster which he gladly accepted.
 Shipwreck then played a major role in a subplot in the "Pyramid of Darkness" mini-series.
 He and Snake Eyes infiltrate a Cobra underwater factory and steal a laser disc containing information on the cubes to the pyramid of darkness.
 They fight their way out of the stronghold, and are later rescued through the efforts of a popular lounge singer named Satin, whom Shipwreck falls in love with.
 In the climax of the story arc, during the battle at Cobra Temple, Shipwreck activates a mechanism that causes the cubes to self-destruct.
 When Cobra Commander and Tomax and Xamot make a final attempt to flee via rocket ship, Shipwreck, Snake Eyes and Satin try to stop them, before escaping so that the Joes could destroy the rocket.

-Shipwreck continued to be a recurring character through the regular series.
+Shipwreck continued to be a recurring character through the regular series and generally served as comic relief.
 He has a pet parrot named Polly that he pretends to despise.
 The bird is capable of dozens of phrases; they often relate to the action.
 On missions, Shipwreck was often paired off with Cover Girl.
 Occasionally, Shipwreck would bend rules or engage in mischief.
 For example, in "Twenty Questions", while serving as an escort for Hector Ramirez and his news crew, he takes them to a Cobra operation in the Rockies in secret, in order to prove that Cobra exists; in "Lights!
 Camera!
 Cobra!", he is one of the Joes hired as technical advisors on a movie about G.I.
 Joe, but tricks the film crew into letting him go sightseeing in Hollywood instead, resulting in him getting into a fight at a pool hall and arrested.
 Shipwreck also tends to flirt with the female Joe members, especially Cover Girl.